 This coupling is made of brass so that the valve can continue to perform well at an extended period of time.
 It comes with a ¾-inch hose adaptor so that you can easily hook this gauge up to wither a hose or your outdoor faucet.

-This is a water pressure gauge that has been tested and approved by CSA (Canadian Standards Association).
+This is a best water pressure gauge that has been tested and approved by CSA (Canadian Standards Association).
 It can also take up to 200 pounds of pressure.

-Finally, we have a water pressure gauge from a business that is simply known as “Gauge”.
+Finally, we have a water pressure tester from a business that is simply known as “Gauge”.
 There are two versions of this meter: One that has a maximum of 100 PSI and another with a maximum of 200 PSI.
 The one we are reviewing the gauge that has a 100 PSI limit.

 This water pressure gauge can also read oil, gas and vapor pressure, so if you have other applications in other substances, like a fuel supply, you can also use this product to read its pressure.